TheMaXiao/TheMaXiao.github.io/_pages/about.md

 ======
 - PhD student in Computer Science, Singapore Management University, 2022-present.
 - Master in Ordnance Engineering, Beijing Institute of Technology, 2019-2022.
-- Bachelor in Science in Detection Guidance and Control Technology, 2015-2019.
+- Bachelor in Science in Detection Guidance and Control Technology, Beijing Institute of Technology, 2015-2019.

 Publications
 ======